DigitalHumanitiesCraft/digital-life-hacks/README.md

 Access your clipboard history.

 💡 **Pro tip (OCR):** Tools like **Adobe Acrobat Reader**, **OneNote**, or others can extract text from PDFs and images.
 On Mac, Preview supports OCR in some versions.
 You can then copy that text right into AI chats.
+⚠️ **Note:** On Windows, you may need to enable clipboard history in Settings.

 ---